Carlos Beltrán: 2005–06

 Beltrán's 41 home runs tied the Mets' single season record for homers, matching Todd Hundley's total in 1996.
-(This record was broken by Pete Alonso in 2019.)
-His 127 runs scored gave him sole possession of the Mets' single season franchise mark.
+(The record was broken by Pete Alonso in 2019.)
+His 127 runs scored gave him sole possession of the Mets' single-season franchise mark.
 He and teammate José Reyes won the Silver Slugger Award at their respective positions.
 He also tied for the major league lead in times reached base on an error (13).

-Beltrán's defense was also recognized during the 2006 season, as he received his first Gold Glove award.
-He made only two errors in 372 chances to give him a .995 fielding percentage, and recorded 13 outfield assists and six double plays.
-He also won a Fielding Bible Award as the top fielding center fielder in MLB.
-Beltrán came fourth in the National League MVP award voting, behind winner Ryan Howard, Albert Pujols, and Lance Berkman.
+Beltrán's defense was also recognized during the 2006 season, as he received his first Gold Glove Award.
+He made only two errors in 372 total chances to give him a .995 fielding percentage, and recorded 13 outfield assists and 6 double plays.
+He also won a Fielding Bible Award as the top fielding center fielder in the major leagues.
+Beltrán finished fourth in the NL's Most Valuable Player Award voting, behind winner Ryan Howard, Albert Pujols, and Lance Berkman.
 Returning to the playoffs, Beltrán hit three home runs in the NLCS, bringing his career playoff total to 11 home runs in 22 games.
-However, with the bases loaded and two outs in the ninth inning of Game 7 of the NLCS against the Cardinals, Beltrán struck out looking against Adam Wainwright, ending the New York Mets season.
+However, with the bases loaded and two outs in the ninth inning of Game 7 against the Cardinals, Beltrán struck out looking against Adam Wainwright, ending the Mets season.

 2007–08

 In 2007, Beltrán hit below .230 from May to July.
 However, he improved in August and September, finishing with a .276 batting average and 112 RBIs.
-In July, he made his fourth All-Star Game appearance and upon the conclusion of the season, won his second straight Gold Glove award.
+In July, he made his fourth All-Star Game appearance and upon the conclusion of the season, won his second straight Gold Glove Award.